-Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 and IAS 28)
+- Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 and IAS 28); - IFRS 17 Insurance Contracts; - Definition of a Business (Amendments to IFRS 3); - Definition of Material (Amendments to IAS 1 and IAS 8); and - Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS 7).

-IFRS 16 Leases

-IFRS 17 Insurance Contracts

-IFRIC 23 Uncertainty over Income Tax Treatments

-Prepayment Features with negative compensation (Amendments to IFRS 9)

-Long- term Interests in Associates and Joint Ventures (Amendments to IAS 28)

-Annual Improvements to IFRSs 2015-2017 Cycle

-Plan Amendment, Curtailment or Settlement (Amendments to IAS 19)

-Definition of a Business (Amendments to IFRS 3)

-Definition of Material (Amendments to IAS 1 and IAS 8)

-Where relevant, the Company is still evaluating the effect of these Standards, Amendments to published Standards and Interpretations issued but not yet effective, on the presentation of its financial statements.
+Where relevant, the Group/Company is still evaluating the effect of these Standards, Amendments to published Standards and Interpretations issued but not yet effective, on the presentation of its financial statements.